Boston Discovery Guide

 Sometimes snow will fall in November . . . and even occasionally in late October.

-However, September and October are usually a great time to walk around the city.
+However, September and October are usually a great time to walk around the city, and November is also fine during many years.

 Along residential streets in neighborhoods, such as Beacon Hill in the photo below, you'll often see beautiful flowering plants still at their peak, as well as chrysanthemums and, toward the end of the month, Halloween decorations.